ats2008/ats2008.github.io/content/home/projects.md

 section_settings:
     show_section: true
     title: ''
-    subtitle: 'Custom Subtitle: see my github for the complete list'
+    subtitle: 'See "projects" tab for a more complete list of works'
 ---

 home/projects.md